arjunguha/compsci220-scala/website/syllabus/index.md

 ## Textbooks

-The required texts for this course are:
+The following textbook is required:

-* [Programming in Scala: A Comprehensive Step-by-Step Guide (2nd Edition), Odersky, Spoon, Venners][textbook]
+[Programming in Scala: A Comprehensive Step-by-Step Guide (2nd Edition), Odersky, Spoon, Venners][textbook]

-Most of the readings will be from this book, however,  other readings may be assigned from external resources (internet)
+We will supplement this textbook with other reading material that is available online.

 ## Course Objectives

 **TODO: A list of objectives to be filled in.**

 ## Course Assessment

-Student knowledge of the course will be assessed from a variety of angles including:
+Student knowledge of the course will be assessed from a variety of angles
+including:

 * Programming Assignments
 * Quizzes
 * Participation
-* Midterm
 * Final Exam

 ### Programming Assignments

 Programming assignments are intensive programming assignments (in Scala) that exercise your understanding of the material through the application of programming concepts and techniques.
-There will be several programming assignments assigned throughout the semester.
+There will be weekly programming assignments throughout the semester.
 Programming assignments are an important component of this course and will take the most time to complete as compared to other assessment parts.
 You should give yourself plenty of time to complete a project assignment.
 Programming assignments must be completed